xinyanliang/xinyanliang.github.io/_pages/about.md

 News
 ------
 - <span style="color: #FF0000">I'm always looking for highly motivated Master students to conduct frontier research in our team.
 If interested, please drop me an email with your full CV and a research plan releated to my research interest.</span>
+- [11/2024] I have been invited to be a PC member for the CVPR 2025.
 - [10/2024] I have been invited to be a reviewer for Nature Communications!
 - [09/2024] One paper was accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).
 Congrats to pinhan and all the collaborators!
 - [08/2024] I have been invited to be a PC member for the 13th International Conference on Learning Representations (ICLR'25).